minhhh/minhhh.github.io/blog/content/2017-01-02-unity-mecanim.md

 * Animation Parameters are variables that are defined within an Animator Controller that can be accessed and assigned values from scripts.
 This is how a script can control or affect the flow of the state machine.
 * Parameters can be assigned values from a script using functions in the Animator class: SetFloat, SetInt, SetBool, SetTrigger and ResetTrigger
 * [Mecanim Animation Parameter Types: Boolean vs. Trigger](http://answers.unity3d.com/questions/600268/mecanim-animation-parameter-types-boolean-vs-trigg.html)
-* Parameters can also be controlled animation using Curve and read in script
+* Parameters can also be controlled in animation using Curve and read in script
     * You cannot control an Animation parameter from both Curve and Script, so you have to structure your code correspondingly.